Office Hours

 Post-Award Disclosure:

-If it is discovered that a PI or co-PI on an active NSF grant failed to disclose current support or in-kind contribution information as part of the proposal submission process, it must be reported in Research.gov within 30 days.
+If it is discovered that a PI or co-PI on an active NSF grant failed to disclose current support or in-kind contribution information as part of the proposal submission process, it must be reported in Research.gov within 30 days external site (opens in a new window) .

 DOD Current and Pending Support

-For example see DOD Guidance from FY25 General Application Guide for specific requirements.
-Always use the most recent DOD General Application Guide provided with the funding opportunity package before preparing requirements.
+For example, see DOD Guidance from FY25 General Application Guide external site (opens in a new window) for specific requirements.
+Always use the most recent DOD General Application Guide provided with the funding opportunity package external site (opens in a new window) before preparing requirements.

 UCSF Resources